A mural project at the pedestrian underpass at Fullerton and Lake Shore Drive in Chicago, each measuring 14 ft x 110 ft.

 The South Wall composition moves from micro to macro as pedestrians travel from west to east through the underpass.
 It begins with neutrinos or subatomic particles and then layers molecular diagrams of the colors Cadmium Red, Cadmium Yellow, and Ultramarine Blue.
 The scale increases with patterns derived from diatoms and microscopic images of butterfly wings.
 Weaving in and out of the composition are trails of different species of fireflies, all flirting for attention in a dazzling spectacle.
 At the end of the centrally placed forest image, the composition zooms out to the cosmos with a large circular shape set amidst the celestial whirlpool.
 Forms in the work can be viewed as multiple things, giving a sense of the familiar but also creating mystery though abstraction.

 The parade of images on the North Wall envisions the world underneath Lake Michigan just out of reach.
 In a similar way to the South Wall, the scale of the composition moves from small to large as pedestrians walk through the underpass toward the lake.
 Many of the shapes and patterns are inspired by local aquatic species that inhabit the unique ecosystem around Chicago’s Morgan Shoal, a geological area containing the remnants of a reef and also the site of the 1914 Silver Spray shipwreck—a former passenger vessel, which is the same length as the mural walls.
 The painting considers the past, present, and future of our local ecology and offers a kaleidoscope of biodiversity.
-You can see Robbins and her team in action, painting the mural, from July to August 2017 with a mural reveal date to be announced toward the end of August.
+You can see Robbins and her team in action, painting the mural, from July to August 2017.